Adventure (1980 video game): Development

-Robinett first identified ways to translate the elements of Colossal Cave Adventure into simple, easily recognizable graphics that the player interacts with directly, replacing text-based commands with joystick controls.
-Due to the system's low resolution pixels, Robinett noted the dragons look more like ducks.
+Robinett first identified ways to translate the elements of Colossal Cave Adventure into simple, easily recognizable graphics that the player interacted with directly, replacing text-based commands with joystick controls.
+Due to the system's low-resolution pixels, Robinett noted the dragons look more like ducks.
 Robinett developed workarounds for various technical limitations of the Atari 2600, which has only one playfield and five memory-mapped registers available to represent moving objects.
 Only two of these registers are capable of representing more complex sprites, so he used those for objects and creatures within the game.
 He used the register originally designated for the ball in games such as Pong to represent the player's avatar.
-Finally, he used the registers assigned for missiles, such as the bullets in Combat, for additional walls in the playing field to be able to represent different rooms within the game with the same playfield.
+Finally, he used the registers assigned for missiles, such as the bullets in Combat, for additional walls in the playing field, so as to represent different rooms within the game using the same playfield.
 Another hardware limitation forces the left and right sides of nearly every screen to be mirrored, which fostered the creation of the game's confusing mazes.
 The exceptions include two screens in the Black Castle catacombs and two in the main hallway beneath the Golden Castle.
-They are mirrored, but contain a vertical wall object in the room to make an asymmetrical screen, as well as provide a secret door for an Easter egg.
+They are mirrored, but they contain a vertical wall object in the room to make an asymmetrical screen as well as a secret door for an Easter egg.
 Robinett originally intended for all rooms to be bidirectionally connected, but programming bugs make a few such connections unidirectional, which are explained away as "bad magic" in the game's manual.

 Robinett overcame these limitations to introduce concepts novel to video games.
-He constructed thirty different rooms in the games, whereas most games of the time present only a single screen.
-Furthermore, off-screen objects such as the bat continue to move according to their programming behavior.
+He constructed thirty different rooms, whereas most games of the time presented only a single screen.
+Furthermore, off-screen objects such as the bat continued to move according to their programming behavior.

 In addition to the technical limitations, Robinett had struggled with Atari's management over the game.
-Around the time of Adventure's development, Atari, now owned by Warner Communications, had hired Ray Kassar as general manager of their Consumer Division, and he was later promoted to president and CEO of Atari in December 1978.
+Around the time of Adventure's development, Atari, then owned by Warner Communications, had hired Ray Kassar as general manager of their Consumer Division, and he was later promoted to president and CEO of Atari in December 1978.
 Kassar interacted with the programmers rarely and generally treated their contributions with indifference.
 Robinett was initially discouraged from working on Adventure by his supervisor, George Simcock, who said the ambitious game could not be done on Atari 2600 based on knowing how much memory Colossal Cave Adventure uses.
 When Robinett developed a working prototype within one month, Atari's management team was impressed, encouraging him to continue the game.
-The management later tried to convince Robinett to make it a tie-in work for the upcoming Superman movie, which was owned by Warner Communication, but Robinett remained committed to his initial idea.
+The management later tried to convince Robinett to make it a tie-in work for the upcoming film Superman (1978), which was owned by Warner Communication, but Robinett remained committed to his initial idea.
 Instead, Atari developer John Dunn agreed to take Robinett's prototype source code to make the 1979 Superman game.